chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 2. Install RStudio: RStudio is a development environment that makes using R easier.
 It is also free to download.
 You can download RStudio from the RStudio website (https://www.rstudio.com/products/rstudio/download/).
 Select the RStudio Desktop Open Source option.

-3. Use the R script Step1_InstallPackages.R to install a set of additional R packages with functionalities needed for the toolkit:
+3. Use the R script Step1_InstallPackages.R to install a set of additional R packages from the Comprehensive R Achive Network (CRAN) with functionalities needed for the toolkit:
+- "plyr",
 - "dplyr",
 - "data.table",
-- "tabplot",
 - "readxl",
 - "bit64",
 - "descr",